Allan Moffat: Return to Ford

 This race was also significant in that it was the last time Moffat raced at Bathurst.
 He did enter and qualify for the 1989 Tooheys 1000, but decided not to actually race as the lead team car driven by Niedzwiedz and fellow German Frank Biela had a chance at victory, and since they were much faster than he was in the car (approximately 6–8 seconds per lap in qualifying) he felt it best to leave them to it.
 Ultimately the Moffat lead Sierra would finish second behind the Sierra of Dick Johnson and John Bowe.

 Other than his four wins at Bathurst, Moffat also won the Sandown Endurance race six times, being the only driver to win it under three different national regulations, these being Series Production (1969, 1970), Group C (1974, 1982, 1983) and Group A (1988).

 Moffat's last race, and indeed last race win, was in 1989 driving with Niedzwiedz.
 The pair drive Moffat's Sierra (with Ruedi Eggenberger again on hand to engineer the car) in the InterTEC 500 km race at the Fuji Speedway in Japan.
-Allan Moffat quietly retired from competitive race driving after the Fuji win, keeping a promise he had made to himself and his wife Pauline that he wouldn't race beyond his 50th birthday (the Fuji 500 was run 2 days after Moffat's 50th).
-He has since worked as a TV commentator for Channel 7 and a spokesman for BMW.
-He also appears at various Ford club events across Australia, promotes his longtime backer GT Radial Tyres, and more recently (2009-) has been seen in television adverts in Australia promoting FPV GTs.
+Allan Moffat quietly retired from competitive race driving after the Fuji win, keeping a promise he had made to himself and his wife Pauline that he wouldn't race beyond his 50th birthday (the Fuji 500 was run two days after Moffat's 50th).
+He later worked as a TV commentator for Channel 7 and a spokesman for BMW.
+He also appeared at various Ford club events across Australia, promoted his longtime backer GT Radial Tyres, and later still (2009-) was seen in television advertisements in Australia promoting FPV GTs.